ndelnano/Spotify-Listening-History-Logger/README.md

 In the puppeted installation, `save-played-tracks` is run as a cron, and `api` is run as a systemd service.

 ## Important note
 Spotify does not distribute your entire listening history.
 At any one point in time, Spotify will tell you the last 50 tracks that you have listened to.
 That is why this repo polls the endpoint and saves the data.
-Your listening history data grows exponentially more valuable with time, so you cannot make interesting playlists immediately after you install this application.
-Personally, I created the `save-recently-played` functionality cron first, and it ran for almost 1 year before I implemented the parser and the puppeted installation.
+Sadly, you won't be able to make interesting playlists immediately after you install this application -- it will take some time to have enough data.

 ## Where is the magic?
 I'm so glad you asked!
 It is in [recently_played_playlists/db/db.py](https://github.com/ndelnano/recently-played-playlists/blob/master/recently_played_playlists/db/db.py):